bernardosequeir/bernardo-website/src/pages/blog-posts/Advent_of_Code_2020_Day6.md

 But that implementation could leave us with a solution that would return true if we, as an example had the number 1010 in the list, as by writing two for loops that check every value would eventually sum every index of the list with itself and then the function would return that, which I'd consider an error.

 We can solve this very easily by just making the nested loop start one index ahead of the outer loop.
-This way, we don't double check a sum and we don't need to worry about the number itself summing to the target value.
+This way, we don't double-check a sum and we don't need to worry about the number itself summing to the target value.

 ```javascript